Vissonabe/SoundexHashing/README.md

 # SoundexHashing
-Hashing a string with Soundex Hashing in cE.
+Hashing a string with Soundex Hashing in c#.